-I'm a Ph.D. candidate in Neuroscience at the University of Pennsylvania, and I'm trying to understand what specific neurons & connections between them are responsible for causing addiction and problematic anxiety.
+I'm a Ph.D. candidate in Neuroscience at the University of Pennsylvania, and I'm trying to map out the specific neurons & connections between them that are responsible for causing addiction and problematic anxiety.

-A major goal of mine is to bring the research that non-scientists fund with their taxes closer to them.
+A major goal of mine is to bring the research, that people outside of science support with their taxes, closer to them.
 Right now, for someone outside of academia to read the publications that my work - which they've funded through their taxes - generates, they will need to pay a premium for access.
 We call this additional cost the 'paywall' - and, in addition to my research goals, I hope to do what I can to help communicate those discoveries to folks who don't have the necessary subscriptions.

-I regularly have informal chats on Periscope (@_Anthropoid), where we talk about everything from Alzheimer's & ADHD to how drugs work & why we have dreams.
+I regularly have informal chats on Periscope (@_Anthropoid), where we talk about everything from Alzheimer's & ADHD to how drugs work & why we have dreams - and I demonstrate techniques like fluorescence microscopy.
 I also have recorded conversations with a fellow scientist about specific topics on our podcast, Wired to be Weird.

 Prefer using bitcoin for your online transactions?
 I'm happy to accept any contributions!